Nuclear Energy is Not the Answer

 Dutton has made this an election issue.
 As Dutton himself has said: “if you don’t know, vote no.”

 Craig Hill is a Brisbane-based Social Justice Campaigner, Writer, Teacher and Business Consultant.
 He has campaigned for social justice in Australia, promoted human rights in China and worked with the homeless in Honolulu.
 He holds a Graduate Certificate in Business, a Graduate Certificate in Education and a degree in Management.
-He is also the General Manager of Advance Institute of Business.
+He is also the General Manager of The Australian Business and Leadership School.

 If you liked this article, please click “Subscribe To My Blog” in the sidebar to receive an email each time a new article is published.